New York Rugby Club

 The New York Rugby Club is a rugby union club in New York.
 It is the oldest rugby club in the United States, and fields Division I Men's and Women's teams, U-19 Boy's and U-19 Girls teams, two old boy teams, one of which belongs to the non-competitive "Golden Oldies".

+History

 The NYRC was founded to continue a rugby tradition that dates back to the formation of the NYRFC in 1929.
 The original club was formed in 1929 as the New York Nomads.
 They subsequently began competing as the New York Rugby Football Club (New York RFC).
 The New York RFC played a principal role in the development of the Eastern Rugby Union.
 It was the only team in the United States to be accepted for membership in the Rugby Union for the 1932-33 international directory and in 1933, hosted the Cambridge University Vandals, the first European club to tour the United States.

 The New York RFC continued to compete successfully until the beginning of World War II.
 It disbanded during the War and resumed activities afterward.

-In 1957, the New York RFC created the New York Rugby Football Club, Inc. ("NYRFC") under the Membership Corporations Law of New York State.
+In 1957, the New York RFC created the New York Rugby Football Club, Inc. (NYRFC) under the Membership Corporations Law of New York State.
 In 1959, the NYRFC organized its first seven-a-side rugby tournament.
 Since then "New York Sevens" has been conducted annually on the first Saturday following the Thanksgiving Holiday and grown into the largest international sevens tournament in the United States.

 During the 1960s and 1970s the NYRFC was a dominant force in the Eastern United States.
 In 1977, The NYRFC made a Winter-tour contest of matches in the Caribbean and Florida.
 NYRFC played the Freeport, Bahamas team and the team from Nassau, Bahamas.
 The Winter tour ended with the NYRFC playing very good Miami RFC team.
 In 1982, the NYRFC merged with Eastside RFC (formerly Hunter College RFC).
 The NYRFC was the first United States team to be invited to compete in Scandinavia, touring Denmark in 1986.
 The team competed in Mexico in 1986, Japan, Thailand, Italy and Philippines in 1989, Bahamas in 1991, Argentina and Brazil in 1992, England, Ireland and Wales in 1994 and Spain in 1997.

+Women's team

 In 1997, the NYRFC voted to field a women's team and offered playing membership to former players of the Gotham Women's Rugby Club.

-The New York Rugby Club competes as part of the Empire Geographic Union, and USA Rugby.
+The New York Rugby Club competes as part of the Empire Geographical Union, and USA Rugby.
 The NYRC Women won the USA Rugby Women's Div I National Championship in 2006.
 In 2009 the NYRC Women’s Team won the inaugural season of the WPL.